 Elementary Education Ed.S.
 Online Program

-A fully online program, the Education Specialist in Elementary Education (ECED) is designed to meet the current demands of teachers in grades P-5 as they pursue graduate preparation beyond the master’s degree.
+A flexible, fully online program, the Education Specialist in Elementary Education (ECED) is designed to meet the current demands of teachers in grades P-5 as they pursue graduate preparation beyond the master’s degree.
 In the program, you will complete content specific requirements in elementary education.

 The program requires 33 semester hours and provides opportunities for you to: